cakephp/docs/en/views/helpers/form.rst

 ---------------------------------------------

 * ``$options['value']`` Used in combination with a select-type input (i.e.
   For types select, date, time, datetime).
-Set 'selected' to the value of the item you wish to be selected by default when the input is rendered::
+Set 'value' to the value of the item you wish to be selected by default when the input is rendered::

     echo $this->Form->time('close_time', [